sourjyar7/Employee_Manager/README.md

 ### Frameworks and Tools used : flask, flask-sqlalchemy, marshmallow, postgresql

-### Checkout the Designs.md file for the API design
+### Checkout the API_Design.md file for the API and Database design